Knocknagael Boar Stone

 Attraction Type: Prehistoric Site - Carved Stone

 Location: In The Highland Council Offices, Inverness, on the A82.
-Access during regular office hours.
+Exterior viewing at any time.

 Website: Knocknagael Boar Stone

 Photo Credit: David Ross and Britain Express